Megadromus antarcticus

 Megadromus antarcticus, also known as the “Alexander beetle”, is a member of the Carabidae (ground beetle) family and only found in the Canterbury region of New Zealand.
 Megadromus antarcticus are easily recognized by their iridescent green colouration.

 Description

 Megadromus antarcticus size can range in length from 22mm to 34mm.

 Megadromus antarcticus is a member of the Adephaga suborder which is morphologically defined by the presence of liquid feeding mouth parts as larvae and once matured, has six abdominal ventrites and pygidial glands.
-Adephaga such as Megadromus antarcticus are also characterized by being well-proportioned with prominent mandibles, long slender legs and straight elyra.
+Adephaga such as Megadromus antarcticus are also characterized by being well-proportioned with prominent mandibles, long slender legs and straight elytra.
 Adephaga are cursorial beetles which means they are adapted specifically for running.
-Megadromus antarcticus is considered black - greenish with the brims of the pronotum and elytra a metallic green colour.
+Megadromus antarcticus is black - greenish with the rims of the pronotum and elytra a metallic green colour.
 This colouring gives Megadromus antarcticus a fascinating appearance which has also been referred to as iridescent green.

 Distribution

 Natural global range

 Megadromus antarcticus is endemic to New Zealand.